This article will introduce you to the many ways occupational therapy can help people living with dementia.

 - Lewy Body Dementia Association

-For occupational therapists looking for more support in dementia care, please feel free to check out the following resources:
+For occupational therapists looking for more support in dementia care, check out the following resources:

 - The Dementia Collaborative